nhsuk/pharmacy-data-etl/doc/architecture/decisions/0003-generate-file-containing-organisation-data.md

 ## Decision

-The NHS Organisation API should be scraped nightly to generate a file containing pharmacy data.
+The NHS Organisation API will be scraped nightly to generate a file containing pharmacy data.

 ## Consequences